Based on Design Sprint & Problem Framing methods

 We usually run Problem Framing workshops two weeks before any Design Sprint to ensure that we are tackling the right problem, recruiting a capable sprint team, focusing on the right target-user and most importantly, we have the key stakeholders buy-in, as a phase 0 in our Design Sprint 3.0 framework.

-For a deep dive into Problem Framing, join one of our public workshops in Berlin, London or New York.
+For a deep dive into Problem Framing, join our online live classes or maybe the in-person workshops in Berlin.